Violations of Workers' Rights

 How to Protect Yourself from Illegal Work

-• Get a work permit: If you want to work legally in Lithuania, you need to obtain a residence and work permit.
-While this process might take some time, having a legal contract ensures you’re protected and have access to full social insurance
+• Obtain a work permit: Foreigners wishing to work legally in Lithuania must obtain residence and work permits.
+Although this process may take time, a legal employment contract ensures protection and full social insurance coverage.

-• Sign a work contract: Before you start working, make sure to sign an official contract that clearly outlines your job conditions, duties, working hours, and salary.
-This will help protect your rights
+• Sign an employment contract: Before starting work, sign an official employment contract that clearly states working conditions, responsibilities, hours, and salary.

-• Seek help from organizations: If you have doubts about your work conditions or if your employer offers you illegal work, don’t hesitate to seek help from support organizations
+• Seek help from organizations: If you have doubts about working conditions or are offered illegal work, seek assistance.

-What to Do If Your Employer Doesn’t Pay You
+What to Do if Your Employer Doesn’t Pay Your Salary

-Your employer must pay you within ten working days after the end of the month unless your contract or the law specifies otherwise.
-If your payment is delayed, the first step is to contact your employer in writing.
-If the issue isn’t resolved, you can turn to the Labor dispute Commission.
-To do this, submit a request along with your work contract, payslips, and any other relevant documents.
-This process is free for employees.
-Additionally, if your payment is late, you have the right to request both the overdue amount and late fees—0.08% for each day of delay.
+For completed work, payment must be made within ten working days after the end of the month unless otherwise specified in the contract or by law.
+If payment is delayed, first contact your employer in writing.
+If the issue cannot be resolved, you can contact the Labor Dispute Commission.
+Submit a request along with your employment contract, payslips, and other relevant documents.
+Filing a claim with the Labor Dispute Commission is free for employees.
+Additionally, if payment is delayed, employees have the right to demand not only the overdue amount but also late payment penalties of 0.08% for each day of delay.

 Human Trafficking for Forced Labor

-Forced labor is any work that someone is made to do against their will, often through threats, violence, deception, or by taking advantage of their vulnerability.
-If you suspect you are being forced to work or provide services against your will, it’s crucial to act quickly.
-You should report this situation immediately to law enforcement or contact the State Labor Inspectorate (known as Valstybinė darbo inspekcija - VDI) at +370 5 213 9772 or via email at [email protected].
-You can also reach out to the National Association Against Human Trafficking through their 24-hour helpline at +370 616 91119.
-For more information about human trafficking risks, click here.
+Forced labor involves any work a person is compelled to perform against their will through threats, violence, or deception.
+If you suspect that you are being forced to provide services or work against your will due to exploitation, fraud, violence, or threats, report it immediately to law enforcement authorities or the State Labor Inspectorate (VDI) by phone at +370 5 213 9772 or email at [email protected].
+You can also contact the National Association Against Human Trafficking through their 24/7 hotline at +370 616 91119.
+More information about human trafficking risks can be found here

-Violence and harassment in the workplace are not tolerated.
-Common forms of workplace violence include threats, undermining achievements, slander, humiliation, insults, and more.
-Recognizing psychological violence can be challenging, as it may be expressed directly or indirectly, verbally or non-verbally.
-Employers have a responsibility to take necessary measures to prevent violence and harassment.
-If you believe you are experiencing psychological violence at work, it’s important to stand up for your rights.
-Collect all evidence that supports inappropriate behavior, such as documents, text messages, emails, photos, and video or audio recordings, along with witness statements.
+Violence and harassment in the workplace are prohibited.
+Psychological violence often manifests as threats, belittling achievements, slander, humiliation, insults, and more.
+It can be direct or indirect, verbal or non-verbal.
+Employers must take all necessary measures to prevent violence and harassment.
+If you believe you are experiencing psychological violence at work, it is essential to act and protect your rights.
+Collect evidence that supports claims of inappropriate behavior, such as documents, text messages, emails, photos, video or audio recordings, and witness statements.

 Who Can Help?